Deformations of representations of fundamental groups of complex varieties: Introduction

-Our objects of study will be complex manifolds $X$ admitting a compactification into a compact Kähler manifold $\overline{X}$ such that the complement is a simple normal crossing divisor.
-This includes the case of smooth quasi-projective varieties, since smooth projective varieties are examples of compact Kähler manifolds.
+Our object of study will be either smooth complex algebraic varieties, that we can study by embedding them into a smooth proper algebraic variety $\overline{X}$, or complex manifolds admitting a compactification into a compact Kähler manifold $\overline{X}$ (these are called \emph{quasi-Kähler}, in analogy with quasi-projective varieties).
+In both cases the cohomology groups of $\overline{X}$ carry pure Hodge structures; the complement of $X\subset\overline{X}$ can be taken to be a divisor with normal crossings.

-The cohomology groups of $X$ then come equipped with \emph{mixed Hodge structures} (MHS), defined and constructed first by Deligne \cite{DeligneII}.
+Then the cohomology groups of such an $X$ come equipped with \emph{mixed Hodge structures} (MHS), defined and constructed first by Deligne \cite{DeligneII}.
+In particular they have a \emph{weight filtration} defined over $\QQ$ whose graded quotients behave as cohomology groups of compact Kähler manifolds.
 Then mixed Hodge structures have been constructed on other topological invariants of such varieties, in particular on the rational homotopy groups by Morgan \cite{Morgan} and Hain \cite{Hain}.
-They can be used to give concrete restrictions on the possible fundamental groups of these varieties.
+They can be used to give concrete restrictions on the possible fundamental groups of these varieties \emph{via} the study of weights.

-In previous work \cite{Lefevre2} we constructed MHS on certain invariants associated to linear representations of the fundamental group $\pi_1(X,x)$.
+In previous work \cite{Lefevre2} we constructed MHS's on certain invariants associated to linear representations of the fundamental group $\pi_1(X,x)$.
 We want to pursue this work and analyze the restrictions that this gives on the representations.